juliano-quatrin-nunes/bleu-challenge/README.md

 The Ponder project, used for indexing, was deployed on Railway, as suggested in the Ponder documentation.
 You can make GraphQL requests directly to it using [this link](https://bleu-challenge-production.up.railway.app/).

+I recorded two videos to showcase the project: one demonstrating the production version and highlighting the key features, and another discussing the challenges I faced during development.
+You can watch them here: [Production Demo Video](https://www.loom.com/share/7de51d206879423db92bb1a4f2f59cde?sid=6a7ce00a-76b0-42a7-87f9-1289d724fda3) and [Challenges Video](https://www.loom.com/share/08721e82d1514a06a7bb80224f551a8b?sid=482681bf-0ca4-4e4c-8945-4bd22df7908e).

 ## Setup and Running Instructions

 To run this project on your local environment, for first, clone this repository.
 You will need to have installed previously `node` and `npm` package manager.